 The pathway through Kelly Tarlton’s allows us to experience the disorientation of a whiteout as we pass through a slowly spinning white tube.
 Stopping for a few moments and turning to the side enhances the effect.

-- The buildings at either ends of the car park are the entrance and exit, so there are no bad spots, however, the lot is often full and street parking is required.
+The buildings at either end of the car park are the entrance and exit, so there are no bad carparks, however, the lot is often full and street parking is required.

 Kelly Tarlton’s Sea Life Aquarium is good fun for young and old.
 Most of the more adventurous activities include entrance, so a bit of planning can save quite a bit of money.

-** Kelly Tarltons is just one of many fun things to do in Auckland.
+** Kelly Tarltons is just one of many great Auckland museums and zoos and among the many fun things to do in the city.

 Disclaimer: I was provided with a complimentary entry to aid in the writing of this page.
 However, the opinions expressed here are strictly my own.